Repsol's likely departure a blow to Cuba's oil hopes

 The withdrawal from Cuba was prompted in part by Repsol’s financial plan to recover from Argentina’s recent nationalization of its former state oil company YPF, purchased by Repsol in 1999.

-At present, the best hope for Cuba’s offshore oil industry is a recently started well by Malaysia’s state-run Petronas and Russia’s Gazprom Neft about 100 miles west of Havana.
+At present, the best hope for Cuba’s offshore oil industry is a recently started well by Malaysia’s state-run Petronas and Russia’s Gazprom Neft about 100 miles (160 km) west of Havana.

 They are using the same Chinese-built Scarabeo 9 drilling rig that Repsol contracted from Italian oil services company Saipem.